CODE OF CIVIL PROCEDURE IN JORDAN

 SERVICE OF PROCESS IN JORDAN

 For private process servers, the Minister of Justice may suggest that the Council of Ministers approve a private entity or companies to handle the process service on the government's behalf.
-The Company employee who performs the service procedure will be considered a bailiff in the performance of these duties.
+The Company employee who performs the service procedure will be considered a bailiff in performing these duties.
 Whoever servers papers, a copy of the legal documents to be served should be delivered to the person at their last known address.

-Suppose the Bailiff is unable to locate the person to be served at their residence or place of business.
+Suppose the Bailiff cannot locate the person to be served at their residence or business.
 In that case, the document must be delivered to an adult member of the person's immediate family, including parents, children, spouses, and siblings (brothers and sisters), provided no conflict of interest exists.
 If the bailiff cannot locate an individual to whom they can deliver the papers or if the individual refuses to sign the report of delivery, then the bailiff must post a copy of the judicial paper at the front door or other conspicuous location where the individual can be found, or at his place of employment in the presence of at least one witness.
 A copy of the service document and an appropriate explanation of the current situation must be returned to the issuing Court.

 SERVICE OF PAPERS IN FOREIGN PROCEEDINGS